 Cognitive Behavioral Therapy (CBT)

-I can also provide letters of support for those wanting to access gender-affirming medical procedures; this would include a brief diagnostic assessment.
+I can also provide letters of support for individuals seeking gender-affirming medical care, which includes a brief diagnostic assessment.

-Letters of Support for individuals 18+ seeking gender-affirming medical care
+Letters of Support for individuals seeking gender-affirming medical care:

 I am currently an out-of-network provider.
 A superbill can be provided upon request for you to submit to your insurance for potential reimbursement.
 Reimbursement is not guaranteed and depends on your individual plan and benefits.